 Come to the Library for evening Bedtime Stories program, special weekend events, or to enjoy a children's performance.
 Don't forget to register your entire family for Summer Reading every June.
 Check the online calendar or the BPL newsletter for dates and times.

 Attend an Ezra Jack Keats Bedtime Stories program where Librarians read aloud to children and lead singing, rhyming, and playing activities.

 The Child's Place for Children with Special Needs

 Children with and without disabilities play and learn together in engaging programs that foster an inclusive environment.
 Look for "Read and Play," a creative book sharing and educational play program, at select branches for children up to age five and their families.

 Environments for the First Five Years

-A growing number of neighborhood libraries have special environments friendly to young children with child-size furniture, cozy reading spaces, toys and other learning tools, and preschool computers with CD-ROM programs.
+A growing number of neighborhood libraries have special environments friendly to young children with child-size furniture, cozy reading spaces, toys and other learning tools, and Early Literacy Station computers.